ddev/ddev-addon-template/README.md

 13. Add a good short description to your repo, and add the [topic](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/classifying-your-repository-with-topics) "ddev-get".
 It will immediately be added to the list provided by `ddev get --list --all`.
 14. When it has matured you will hopefully want to have it become an "official" maintained add-on.
 Open an issue in the [DDEV queue](https://github.com/ddev/ddev/issues) for that.

-Add-ons were covered in [DDEV Add-ons: Creating, maintaining, testing](https://www.dropbox.com/scl/fi/bnvlv7zswxwm8ix1s5u4t/2023-11-07_DDEV_Add-ons.mp4?rlkey=5cma8s11pscxq0skawsoqrscp&dl=0) (part of the [DDEV Contributor Live Training](https://ddev.com/blog/contributor-training)).
+Add-ons were covered in [DDEV Add-ons: Creating, maintaining, testing](https://www.youtube.com/watch?v=TmXqQe48iqE) (part of the [DDEV Contributor Live Training](https://ddev.com/blog/contributor-training)).

-Note that more advanced techniques are discussed in [DDEV docs](https://ddev.readthedocs.io/en/latest/users/extend/additional-services/#additional-service-configurations-and-add-ons-for-ddev).
+Note that more advanced techniques are discussed in [Advanced Add-On Techniques](https://ddev.com/blog/advanced-add-on-contributor-training/) and [DDEV docs](https://ddev.readthedocs.io/en/stable/users/extend/additional-services/).

 ## How to debug tests (Github Actions)